How to Fix Self-Referrals in Google Analytics

 If you only see a handful of pages, you can solve the problem by going to each one and following Google’s instructions for setting up tracking codes.
 Copy the code that Google Analytics provides in between the <head> tags of these pages, then verify that it’s set up properly.

-But if an entire subfolder seems to be a problem and you use templates with PHP or ASP to create new pages, you may just need to make sure that you include the appropriate header on each page.
+But if an entire subfolder seems to be an issue, and you use templates with PHP or ASP to create new pages, you may just need to make sure that you include the appropriate header on each page.
 If you have experience writing and editing code, this is a fairly simple fix.

 If you’ve never updated these files before – or aren’t sure where to find them – your best bet is to contact the person who manages your site.
 It’s easy to make mistakes when editing them, but an experienced developer should be able to sort out the problem in very little time.